 "We've been promoting and supporting Open COTS designs for years in our product line so joining SOSA is a natural evolution," said Mike Kreischer, Director of Business Development for WOLF.

-"This recognition by NVIDIA reflects our ongoing success in the defense and aerospace market segments," said Greg Maynard, WOLF President and CTO, "and reflects our larger vision which is to give our partners a technical edge to help win programs valued in the billions of dollars."
+"This recognition by NVIDIA reflects our ongoing success in the defense and aerospace market segments," said Greg Maynard, WOLF CTO, "and reflects our larger vision which is to give our partners a technical edge to help win programs valued in the billions of dollars."